President Trump Condemns Anti-Semitism: 'It Has to Stop'

 The president’s comments come after he sidestepped a question at a press conference last week about personally rebuking anti-Semitism, instead choosing to brand himself as “the least anti-Semitic” person in America.

-Trump’s remarks Tuesday were met with stinging criticism by Steven Goldstein, the executive director of the Anne Frank Center for Mutual Respect, as a Band-Aid and a “pathetic asterisk of condescension after weeks in which he and his staff have committed grotesque acts and omissions reflecting Anti-Semitism.”
+Trump’s remarks Tuesday were met with stinging criticism from Steven Goldstein, the executive director of the Anne Frank Center for Mutual Respect, as a Band-Aid and a “pathetic asterisk of condescension.”

 “Make no mistake: The Anti-Semitism coming out of this Administration is the worst we have ever seen from any Administration,” Goldstein said in a statement, adding, “When President Trump responds to Anti-Semitism proactively and in real time, and without pleas and pressure, that’s when we’ll be able to say this President has turned a corner.
 This is not that moment.”